mongodb/specifications/source/sessions/driver-sessions.rst

 round trip to the server (which can be avoided by generating the session ID locally) and ending a session requires a separate round trip to the server.
 Drivers can operate more efficiently and put less load on the server if they cache ``ServerSession`` instances for reuse.
-To this end drivers SHOULD implement a server session pool containing ``ServerSession`` instances available for reuse.
+To this end drivers MUST implement a server session pool containing ``ServerSession`` instances available for reuse.
 A ``ServerSession`` pool MUST belong to a ``MongoClient`` instance and have the same lifetime as the ``MongoClient`` instance.

-If a driver has a server session pool, then when a new ``ClientSession`` is started it MUST attempt to acquire a server session from the server session pool.
+When a new implicit ``ClientSession`` is started it MUST NOT attempt to acquire a server session from the server session pool immediately.
+When a new explicit ``ClientSession`` is started it MAY attempt to acquire a server session from the server session pool immediately.
 See the algorithm below for the steps to follow when attempting to acquire a ``ServerSession`` from the server session pool.

 Note that ``ServerSession`` instances acquired from the server session pool might have as little as one minute left before becoming stale and being discarded server